frne/play-sass-es6/README.md

 sbt frontend/run
 ```

-The repo contains an SBT multi-project build with a standard Play 2.6 (Scala) webapplication in module `webapp`.
-The
+The repo contains an SBT multi-project build with a standard Play 2.6 (Scala) web application in module
-`static` directory contains the SASS and JavaScript (ES6) sources and a Gulp / Webpack build pipeline writing the assets
+[webapp/](webapp/).
+The [static/](static/) directory contains the SASS and JavaScript (ES6) sources and a Gulp / Webpack
-into Play's `public/managed` asset directory.
-The Play application uses sbt-web for caching and delivery of the assets.
+build pipeline writing the assets into Play's `public/managed` asset directory.
+The Play application uses
+[sbt-web](https://github.com/sbt/sbt-web) for caching and delivery of the assets.

 *Note: If errors occure during execution of the above commands, keep reading...*